SatvikR/liveassist/omnis/README.md

 # Omnis

-Global constants and errors (not environment variables)
+Global utils, constants and errors (not environment variables)